Semantics meets attractiveness: Choice by salience: A testable model of salience

 \begin{lemma} The class of RLS choices is hereditary.
-Moreover, there are exactly $40$ pairwise non-isomorphic RLS choices on four elements. \end{lemma}
+Moreover, there are exactly $40$ pairwise non-isomorphic RLS choices on four elements.\vs \end{lemma}

-In comparison, note that the total number of pairwise non-isomorphic choices on four elements is 864, of which exactly 324 are CLA \citep[Lemma~8]{GiarlottaPetraliaWatson2021}, and only $1$ is rationalizable.
-Now Lemmata ~\ref{LEMMA:help2_for_estimates}, and~\ref{LEMMA:help3_for_estimates} readily yield the numerical estimates we were after, which explicitly show the high selectivity of the RLS model:
+In comparison, there are exactly 864 pairwise non-isomorphic choices on four items, of which 324 are CLA \citep[Lemma~8]{GiarlottaPetraliaWatson2022a}, and only $1$ is rationalizable.
+Lemmata~\ref{LEMMA:help2_for_estimates} and~\ref{LEMMA:help3_for_estimates} readily yield the numerical estimates we were after, which explicitly show the sharp selectivity of the RLS model: